Cartus/Automated-Fact-Checking-Resources/README.md

 ## Overview

-This repo contains relevant resources from our TACL paper [A Survey on Automated Fact-Checking](https://arxiv.org/pdf/2108.11896.pdf).
+This repo contains relevant resources from our survey paper [A Survey on Automated Fact-Checking](https://arxiv.org/pdf/2108.11896.pdf) accepted by TACL 2021.
 In this survey, we present a comprehensive and up-to-date survey of automated fact-checking, unifying various components and definitions developed in previous research into a common framework.
 As automated fact-checking research is evolving, we will provided timely update on the survey and this repo.

 - [Task Definition](#task-definition)
 - [Datasets](#datasets)